MedetHasanUgurlu/Design-Patterns/src/main/java/org/medron/statepattern/README.md

 1) Write State interface which includes behaviour method
 2) Secondly, Make concrete state class implements the State
 3) Then, create a Maker class, add the behaviour as well.
-4) When we create maker we can call setState() or we inject in constructor.
+4) When we create maker, we can call setState() or we inject in constructor.

 ### KEY POİNTS
 * **Inject** the *state* interface in maker class.